SKU: article0033

 Article by Eliza Ward

 I have to say, Jerez sherry wine and I have had an un-easy relationship through the years.
 Although today I’m not a big consumer of alcohol, that doesn’t mean I didn’t partake in my youth.
 One youthful drinking excusion that I'll never forget happened when I was a student in Sevilla, Spain, in the spring of 1984.
 I was quite young at the time, and an eager participant in the Fair of Seville (Feria de Sevilla) festivities.
 The Feria is one of Spain’s most well-known fairs, and takes place every April.
 And, although it was original established as a livestock fair, the Feria now has more to do with dancing the Sevillanas, eating great food, and or course, drinking sherry, than it does with livestock.
 After all, Jerez, the birthplace of sherry wine, is not far from Sevilla.
-I don't remember much of what happened that night at the fair, but I do remember how I felt the next morning ... after consuming quirte a bit of that delicious sherry wine ...
+I don't remember much of what happened that night at the fair, but I do remember how I felt the next morning ... after consuming quite a bit of that delicious sherry wine ...

-If you think Jerez sherry is good, then this sublime culinary “invention” is truly beyond to compare.
+If you think Jerez sherry is good, then this sublime culinary “invention” is truly beyond compare.
 As vinegar, it resides in a category unto itself - unique in its subtle, nutty flavors and slight sweetness – the perfect balance between sweet and acid.
 Of course, it tastes (and acts) completely different than sherry - even though each bottle's history still shines through.
 And, just a touch can add exactly the right amount of "something" that just can’t be achieved using anything else.

 Vinegra de Jerez - The Real Schlemiel

 Vinegra de Jerez (or sherry vinegar) has been around since sherry making was originally introduced to the Jerez area of Spain by the Phoenicians, in 1100 BC.
 Since then, Jerez has remained at the center of Spain’s viniculture, with sherry wine at its core.
 Sherry wine making continued relatively unchanged through the Roman times, until around AD 711, when the Moors conquered Spain, and introduced the concept of distillation.
-This resulted in the development of fortified wines, like brandies and the current day Sherry.
+This resulted in the development of fortified wines, like brandy and the current day Sherry.

 Although sherry making has spread to other wine-making regions in the US and Europe, there is something special about the soil and climate in the Jerez region of Spain that just can’t be bested.
-Between the predictable winter rainfall, the dry and hot summer days, the costal winds that bring moisture to the grape vines, and the clay soils that help retain water below the surface as well as reflect sun-light up into the grape vines, no other region can seems to complete.
+Between the predictable winter rainfall, the dry and hot summer days, the coastal winds that bring moisture to the grape vines, and the clay soils that help retain water below the surface as well as reflect sun-light up into the grape vines, no other region can seem to compete.
 Add to that the distinct grape varietals used (Palomino, Pedro Ximenez and Moscatel) and the time-tested harvest, production, fermentation and aging process, and no other sherry can really compare.

-Historically, in the sherry bodegas of Jerez, when the wine accidentally underwent acetic fermentation and became vinegar, it used to be considered a mistake – and the vinegar was often sold very cheaply or given away to the employees.
+Historically, in the sherry bodegas of Jerez, when the wine accidentally underwent acetic fermentation and became vinegar, it used to be considered a mistake – and the "mistake" was often sold very cheaply or given away to the employees.
 However, in the 1950s, the French chefs discovered sherry vinegar, and the culinary world has not been the same since.
 Now, sherry wine makers carefully age their vinegars in the same way they do their wines and brandies – in American Oak barrels using the solera system of moving and blending – giving each maker’s vinegar a distinct taste.
 Although Jerez Vinegar is made by Jerez wine-makers, they are always careful to separate the wine and vinegar barrels, so as not to cross-contaminate their wine barrels with the wrong yeast.

 Jerez Wine and Vinagre de Jerez are now DO (Denominacion de Origen) products – which, like Parmigiano Reggiano cheese, Champaign wine, canned San Marzano tomatoes, and Aceto Balsamico Tradizionale, means that the production and sale of true sherry wine and vinegar are controlled by a Consejo Regulador (Regulating Body) and protected under Spanish and EU laws.